Williams Pinball CPU/Computer Board Repair

 The layout of the circuit board was done using a freepcb.
 A great software package that generates Gerber files.
 I then sent the Gerber files that were created from the layout process to Advanced Circuits.
 After only three days, the finished boards arrived at our doorstep.
 The online tools and the turn-around time were excellent.

 Finished circuit boards for the CPU tester.
-This initial run is 10 boards.

 The partially assembled CPU tester.
-The layout departs from the concept,
+The layout

-to optimize bench space when it is located next to the CPU board.
+when it is located next to the CPU board.

 Testing on my workbench.
-Note the System 9 board in the bottom right and
+Note the System 9 board in the

-another in the top left.
-In this setup, I could see all the lamps on the matrix work
+I could see all the lamps on the matrix work

 without a rats nest of jumper wires.
 It was very cool.

-Scope picture of two of the 16 strobes of the display interface.
+Scope picture of two of the 16 strobes of the

-Note the period is about 15 msec, and each strobe is activated
+15 msec, and each strobe is activated

 for slightly less than 1 msec.

 The display board has no latches on the BCD data.
-Thus the data

-is kept between strobes by persistence in the displays.
-This shows
+Thus the data is kept between strobes by persistence

-that the Microprocessor should sample the BCD data after
+should sample the BCD data after several

-several hundred usec after the strobe goes low.
+hundred usec after the strobe goes low.
 The

 strobe line should be polled once every 100 usec.